arkime/arkimeweb/_wiki/api_wise.md

 Each simple source must implement this method.
 It should call the callback with either the error or the entire body of the text to parse.
+The SimpleSource class will take care of parsing the data.
-It will be called inside initSimple and periodically if reloading is enabled.
+It will be called after the constructor and periodically if reloading is enabled.

 **Parameters**: